tp02ga/attendee/docs/calendar_integration.md

 4. In your callback endpoint, after you've retrieved the refresh token, make a [POST /calendars](https://docs.attendee.dev/api-reference#tag/calendars/post/api/v1/calendars) request to the Attendee API to create a new calendar for the user who just authorized your application.
 In the request, you'll pass the client id and secret of your application as well as the refresh token.
 We recommend you pass a deduplication key to prevent duplicate calendars from being created.
 This could be be the user's email address or internal id.
 5. After you make the API request to Attendee, you'll receive a [calendar object](https://docs.attendee.dev/api-reference#model/calendar) in the response.
 Save this calendar object to your database.

-Example code that implements these steps can be found in the `completeOAuthLogin` function of the [example app](https://github.com/attendee-labs/calendar-integration-example/blob/main/server.js).
+See the `completeOAuthLogin` function of the [example app](https://github.com/attendee-labs/calendar-integration-example/blob/main/server.js) for an example implementation.

 ## Add Webhook processing logic to your application for the calendar.events_update trigger